iamsaddamhossen/iamsaddamhossen/README.md

 ## 📊 GitHub Activity

-Most of my client work is private, but I'm building open-source plugins and contributing to the WordPress community.
+Most of my client work is private, but I am building open-source plugins and contributing to the WordPress community.
 Check out my pinned repositories below for examples of my code quality and architecture approach.